Prajwalmj/InterviewPrep/New_Prep/LinkedList/ReadeMe.md

 ## EvenOdd
 - Given a LL with even and odd numbers, create an algo for making changes to list in such a way that all even numbers appear at the beginning

+## ReverseListInPair
+- Reverse the linked list in pairs

+## ReverseListInBlocksOfk
+- Extension of previous problem, to k blocks